exercism/v3/languages/csharp/exercises/concept/casting/.docs/introduction.md

 }
 ```

-If you need to detect the precise type of an object then `is` may be a little too lenient as it will convert an object to a class or any of its base classes. `typeof` and `Object.GetType()` are the solution in this case.
+If you need to detect the precise type of an object then `is` may be a little too permissive as it will convert an object to a class or any of its base classes. `typeof` and `Object.GetType()` are the solution in this case.

 ```csharp
 object o = new List<int>();